 A stockholder receiving cash in the merger generally will recognize gain or loss in an amount equal to the difference between the amount of cash received and the stockholder's adjusted basis in the Southern Union common stock treated as sold in the sale transaction and redeemed in the redemption transaction.
 (Stockholders should consult their tax advisors regarding whether they may treat a limited portion of the cash received in the sale transaction as a partnership distribution received from ETE, rather than as an amount realized on a taxable sale, under special rules governing "debt-financed transfers of consideration by partnerships.")
 Gain or loss must be calculated separately for each block of common stock exchanged for cash.
 Any such gain or loss will be long term capital gain or loss if the stockholder holds the shares of common stock as a capital asset, and the stockholder's holding period for the shares of common stock exceeds one year.
-Long-term capital gains of noncorporate taxpayers are taxable at a maximum U.S. federal income tax rate of 15%, and their short-term capital gains are taxed at the regular U.S. federal income tax rates applicable to corporations.
+Long-term capital gains of noncorporate taxpayers are taxable at a maximum U.S. federal income tax rate of 15%, and their short-term capital gains are taxed at the regular U.S. federal income tax rates applicable to noncorporate taxpayers.
+Capital gains of corporate taxpayers are taxable at the regular U.S. federal income tax rates applicable to corporations.
 The deductibility of capital losses is subject to limitations.

 If execution of the merger agreement, its approval by stockholders of Southern Union, and/or obtaining requisite regulatory approvals, singly or in combination, were considered to cause Southern Union stockholders to effect a "constructive sale" of their Southern Union stock for income tax purposes, Southern Union stockholders might be required to recognize gain during 2011 with respect to shares considered sold or redeemed in the merger, even if the merger is effected during a later year.
-However, although the merger agreement binds Southern Union to implement the merger, no stockholder of Southern Union (other than the individuals who are executing the support agreement) has entered into any contract to deliver shares of Southern Union stock to ETE, and Southern Union is unaware of the IRS's ever having argued that the mere execution of a merger agreement by a public company is treated as a "constructive sale" constituting a taxable event to the public company's stockholders.
-Accordingly, although the matter is not free from doubt, no stockholder of Southern Union should be considered to have effected a constructive sale by reason of execution of the merger agreement, its approval by stockholders of Southern Union, and/or obtaining requisite regulatory approvals, so long as the merger is effected with reasonable expedition upon satisfaction of all the conditions thereto.
+A taxpayer is treated as having made a "constructive sale" of an "appreciated financial position" if the taxpayer "enters into a futures or forward contract to deliver the same or substantially identical property," and the term "forward contract" is defined as a "contract to deliver substantially fixed amount of property ... for a substantially fixed price."
+Although no stockholder of Southern Union (other than the individuals who are executing the support agreement) has entered into any contract to deliver shares of Southern Union stock to ETE, and Southern Union is unaware of the IRS's ever having argued that the mere execution of a merger agreement by a public company is treated as a "constructive sale" constituting a taxable event to the public company's stockholders, the merger agreement does bind Southern Union to implement the merger.
+Accordingly, the matter is not free from doubt, and stockholders should consult their own tax advisors regarding the application of the "constructive sale" rules.